supermaxiste/EarlyPolyploidDNAMethylation/downstream_analyses/main_results/MDS_analyses/README.md

   Output files from this step for each sample in each condition can be obtained at the following link: TBA

    4) Merged files can now be merged further in four final files (2 conditions x 2 progenitors' sides).
-We provide an extract from our own scripts for one progenitor side and one condition:
+We provide an extract from our own scripts for one progenitor side and both conditions (HM = cold, LL = hot) since the number of replicates is different:

    ```
    # halleri side, HM conditions